 Here’s an example of how iteration happens.
 At DePalma, we always make the first visual representation of a design a low-fidelity wireframe.
 These are very simple outlines of what the final interface will look like.

 Based on the input from the end-users and stakeholders, we’ll evolve that design to a high-fidelity wireframe, which includes more detailed design elements.

-After another round of feedback and some usability testing, we’ll move to a polished version that’s much closer to the final design.
+After another round of feedback and usability testing, we’ll move to a polished version much closer to the final design.

-Now, this example is a simplification of the process, but hopefully it gives you some perspective on how each version of the design is critiqued before we move to the next step.
+This example simplifies the process, but hopefully, it gives you some perspective on how each design version is critiqued before we move to the next step.

-In the end, the result is better for our clients, because you and your users have input every step of the way.
+Ultimately, the result is better for our clients because you and your users have input every step of the way.

 “We don’t need an entire team an entire team for this project.”

-Actually, you might.
-Just check out this venn diagram:
+You might.
+Just check out this Venn diagram:

 In our experience, many stakeholders assume design and development are all performed by the same people, but the professionals who code software are not the same people who design it.
-There are often multiple designers — each with their own specialties — who work on the research, experience, and visuals of a solution.
+Multiple designers — each with their specialties — often work on a solution's research, experience, and visuals.

 Assuming one person can handle all of that responsibility with the same degree of skill as an entire team of specialists just isn’t accurate.